 Adequate Nursing Staff Levels for Pressure Ulcer Prevention CareIt has been shown that adequate staffing levels can help reduce the incidence of pressure ulcers in skilled nursing facilities.
 A nursing home must provide evidence-based quality incontinence care, a pressure relief plan, and meet nutritional needs in order to reverse any underlying conditions that may increase the risk of pressure ulcers in the first place.
 Such preventive care, as well as the necessary treatment care, requires adequate staffing levels at nursing homes for daily preventive measures such as frequent repositioning of residents throughout the day, cleaning and drying each resident, and use of nutritional supplements to maintain good nutrition.
 If you believe that harm has resulted because of facility understaffing, you may wish to contact a Los Angeles bed sore lawyer.

-If your loved one has suffered from pressure ulcers developed in a nursing home in California, or if you believe a nursing home failed to provide adequate care to prevent or treat pressure ulcers, contact the attorneys at the Law Offices of Ben Yeroushalmi in Los Angeles today.
+If your loved one has suffered from pressure ulcers developed in a nursing home in California, or if you believe a nursing home failed to provide adequate care to prevent or treat pressure ulcers, contact the attorneys at Yeroushalmi Law in Los Angeles today.
 Our lawyers will evaluate your case with our team of experts to determine whether you or your loved one has been subjected to elder neglect, which is a form of Elder Abuse.